-ClearConnectTM, ClearPoint®, ClearTrace®, MRI Interventions®, SmartFlow®, SmartFrame®, SmartGrid® and PURSUITTM are trademarks of MRI Interventions, Inc. Any other trademarks, trade names or service marks referred to in this Annual Report are the property of their respective owners.
-As used in this Annual Report, Siemens refers to Siemens AG, Healthcare Sector, and its affiliates, Boston Scientific refers to Boston Scientific Corporation and its affiliates, Brainlab refers to Brainlab AG and its affiliates, IMRIS refers to IMRIS, Deerfield Imaging and its affiliates, and Voyager refers to Voyager Therapeutics, Inc. and its affiliates.
+ClearPoint Neuro®, ClearPoint®, ClearTrace®, MRI Interventions®, SmartFlow®, SmartFrame®, SmartGrid®, PURSUITTM, InflexionTM and MaestroTM are trademarks of ClearPoint Neuro, Inc. Any other trademarks, trade names or service marks referred to in this Annual Report are the property of their respective owners.
+As used in this Annual Report, we, us, our, the Company or ClearPoint Neuro refer to ClearPoint Neuro, Inc., and its affiliates, Siemens refers to Siemens Healthineers AG, and its affiliates, Boston Scientific refers to Boston Scientific Corporation and its affiliates, Brainlab refers to Brainlab AG and its affiliates, CLS refers to Clinical Laserthermia Systems Americas Inc, a wholly owned subsidiary of Clinical Laserthermia Systems AB, IMRIS refers to IMRIS, Deerfield Imaging and its affiliates, PTC refers to PTC Therapeutics, Inc, and its affiliates, Philips refers to Koninklijke Philips N.V. and its affiliates, Blackrock refers to Blackrock Microsystems, LLC, UCSF refers to the University of California, San Francisco, and Johns Hopkins refers to Johns Hopkins University.